lakejs/lake-docs/guide/getting-started.md

 ```

-## Downloading Lake from CDN
+## Using CDN

 Bundled files are available in the `dist` folder of the distribution.
-You can download them from jsDelivr or UNPKG.
+You can also download these files locally.

 * jsDelivr: https://www.jsdelivr.com/package/npm/lakelib
 * UNPKG: https://unpkg.com/browse/lakelib/